How to ensure your home is show ready and will sell as quickly as possible!

 Well, having been through the process multiple times and having to sell homes super quickly, I thought I’d share my simple tips for getting your house ready to show!
 You ready?

 To make this as clear and easy to follow as possible, I broke down the process into three categories: things to do before listing, things to do consistently during the listing period, and things to do the day of a showing.
+Also, when you are ready to buy your next house make sure to check out this post that has everything you need to know about the pre-approval process!

 Things to Do Before Listing Your House